thesprintingturtle/Myrria/_rules/traits/duskwalker-apg.md

 - compendium/src/pf2e/apg
 - trait/category/ancestry-heritage
 - trait/category/creature
-aliases: ["Duskwalker"]
+aliases: ["Duskwalker", "Duskblood"]
 ---
-# Duskwalker
+# Duskblood
 *Source: Advanced Player's Guide p.
 267*

-A creature with this trait has the duskwalker versatile heritage.
-Duskwalkers are planar scions infused with the supernatural energy of psychopomps.
-An ability with this trait can be used or selected only by duskwalkers.
+A creature with this trait has the duskwalker/duskblood versatile heritage.
+Duskbloods are planar scions infused with the supernatural energy of psychopomps.
+An ability with this trait can be used or selected only by duskbloods.

 - **Categories**: Ancestry & Heritage, Creature